GamesCreed

 When it comes to gaming in the Far East regions, they tend to steer towards mobile gaming rather than focus on AAA or indie titles, as mobile games can fit well with the fast-paced lifestyle in those regions.
 However, what we usually don’t see is the immense amount of money these mobile games are making.
 While the games are considered free-to-play, in-game transactions can easily let players go on a spending spree.
 These games are locally known as gacha games and include heavy implementation of luck-based unboxing that incentivizes in-game purchases.

 The Chinese government, which is pretty much determined to fight back against the gaming industry, is coming up with regulations to ease the addiction of paying huge amounts to games with gacha elements that are disguised as “adventure games”.
-Currently, these regulations are in draft, however, they might become a reality soon.
+Currently, these regulations are in draft; however, they might become a reality soon.
 Said regulations include limiting the amounts of money you can spend on loot boxes, warning people not to spend too much money on the loot boxes, and removing daily rewards altogether.
 There are some obvious reasons behind all of these actions, and it is not hard to guess why.

 Genshin Impact, Gacha Games, Loot Boxes, COGNOSPHERE PTE.
 LTD., GamesCreed

-The result of the regulations severely damaged the stocks of companies like Tencent and Netease as they own a big portion of the both console and mobile gaming industry with their popular titles.
-Right now, the changes only affect the Chinese players, but it is unknown whether the same regulations will start to take place in overseas and the EU.
+The result of the regulations severely damaged the stocks of companies like Tencent and Netease, as they own a big portion of both the console and mobile gaming industry with their popular titles.
+Right now, the changes only affect the Chinese players, but it is unknown whether the same regulations will start to take place overseas and in the EU.

-A few years ago, in 2018, some EU countries banned opening loot boxes in order to fight back against the addiction to spending money and preventing kids from going on a shopping spree without their parent’s knowledge.
+A few years ago, in 2018, some EU countries banned opening loot boxes in order to fight back against the addiction to spending money and prevent kids from going on a shopping spree without their parents’ knowledge.
 Some time ago, another controversial in-game purchase problem was found in Epic Games’ Fortnite, though it was related to how the purchase button was very close preview button, thus leading to accidental purchases.

 TAGGED:ChinaGenshin ImpactHonkai: Star RailMobile Games